muhamaddarulhadi/RazorPage/README.md

     }
     ```

-4. You can see that all the errors gone.
+4. You can see that all the errors are gone.
 5. After that, create one file inside js folder and name it datatable.js

     > ![image](https://user-images.githubusercontent.com/47632993/146667756-5c02709e-e6fe-4819-a61b-ad2b3a576866.png)